wp-plugins/theme-tweaker-lite/readme.txt

 = New in this Release =

-Introducing internationalization using Google/Microsoft Translate Widgets.
+Fixing internationalization using Google/Microsoft Translate Widgets.

 == Upgrade Notice ==

-= 3.30 =
+= 3.31 =

-Introducing internationalization using Google/Microsoft Translate Widgets.
+Fixing internationalization using Google/Microsoft Translate Widgets.

 == Screenshots ==